 Chasing the Northern Lights in Michigan

 Though many visitors stop by Headlands Dark Sky Park for an evening of casual stargazing, there are also seasonal visitors who arrive with the specific intention of catching the northern lights—by far the most elusive of the park’s nighttime sights.
+Camping in Michigan under the northern lights might be one of the biggest bucket-list items for many space buffs.

 Aside from cloudy nights, The Headlands Dark Sky Park provides almost perfect viewing conditions year-round.
 But experts and park staff are quick to point out that catching the Auroras is not always as easy as showing up.
 Instead, the northern lights can often appear without notice, which means those eager to take in the iconic sight might have to exercise some patience.